alwil/best-code-practices/code_reusability.md

 - If there is no function to work on: try and address the readability of your code.

 _However_: for future exercises you will need at least one function, preferably with parameters, in your code!

+---

+# Conclusions
+- Divide and isolate
+- Compose your code out of pure functions
+- Keep it simple
+- Prefer immutable data structures (_immutable_ means that the data value cannot be modified)
+- Think about the people reading your code, do not ["Write Unmaintainable Code"](https://www.doc.ic.ac.uk/~susan/475/unmain.html)